Doing business with DNREC during the coronavirus period. More Info

 Head boat licenses are required for vessels hired on a per-person basis.
 Charter boat licenses are required for vessels hired on a per-trip basis.
 Both the charter boat and head boat licenses cover the paying passengers, the captain and the crew while they are fishing aboard the vessel only.
-Licenses for head boats and for charter boats are available online through the ePermitting system.

 All persons born after Jan.
 1, 1967 must satisfactorily complete an approved Hunter Education Course before applying for a Delaware Hunting License.
 You will need a Hunter Safety Number (HSN) to apply for a license.
 A completed Hunter Education Course from another state may be used to meet this requirement.